Data management: 6 dos and don’ts of managing your business with data

 4.Managing sales reps

 Keeping sales reps motivated is a full-time job particularly when times are challenging.
-Successful leaders turn to their data to keep their sales teams focused and working smarter.
+Successful sales leaders turn to their data to keep their sales teams focused and working smarter.
 As your sales team better understand the state of the business, as well as your customers, they can develop stronger relationships, increase close rates and identify more sales opportunities.
 Consider the following as you use data to help manage your sales teams:

 DO:- Be transparent with sales figures with your sales reps.